nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

     conda install -c intel mpi4py
     conda install -c conda-forge dask-mpi

-If you use an environment file, add the "intel" channel at the end of the list (so that it will not take priority over other channels) and request mpi4py with the Intel MPI distribution as follows:
+If you use an environment file, add the `intel` channel at the end of the list (so that it will not take priority over other channels) and request mpi4py with the Intel MPI distribution as follows: